jgraph/www.diagrams.net-source/doc/faq/microsoft-teams-diagrams.md

 With the draw.io app for Microsoft Teams, you and your team can collaborate in real time on diagrams directly from your team's channel in a Teams tab.

-**Note:** On smaller and mobile screens a view-only display of your diagams is offered.
+**Note:** On smaller and mobile screens a view-only display of your diagrams is offered.
 This is to avoid a poor experience for users trying to edit.
 Our research shows us that viewing is the only required use case in the vast majority of situations on mobile.

 **Secure and private:** Your diagrams are securely stored in your linked Microsoft OneDrive account, and in your browser or the Teams app while you are working on them.